-- 1. Under Minnesota Statute §270C.03, subdivision 1 and 2023 Minn.
-Law, Chapter 64, Article 1, Section 14, the State is authorized to enter into this grant contract. - 2.
-The State is in need of voluntary taxpayer assistance services to low income, elderly, and disadvantaged Minnesota residents. - 3.
-The Grantee represents that it is duly qualified and agrees to perform all services described in this grant contract to the satisfaction of the State.
-Pursuant to 2022 Minn.
+- 1. Under Minnesota Statute §270C.21 and 2023 Minn.
+Law, Chapter 64, Article 1, Section 14, the State is authorized to enter into this grant contract agreement. - 2.
+The State is in need of voluntary taxpayer assistance services to low income, elderly, or disadvantaged Minnesota residents. - 3.
+The Grantee represents that it is duly qualified and agrees to perform all services described in this grant contract agreement to the satisfaction of the State.
+Pursuant to Minn.
 Stat. §16B.98, Subd.
-1, the Grantee agrees to minimize administrative costs as a condition of this grant.
+1, the Grantee agrees to minimize administrative costs as a condition of this grant contract agreement.

-Grant Contract
+Grant Contract Agreement

-1 Term of Grant Contract
+1 Term of Grant Contract Agreement

-- 1.1 Effective date: October 1, 2023, or the date the State obtains all required signatures under 2022 Minn.
+- 1.1 Effective date: October 1, 2024, or the date the State obtains all required signatures under Minn.
 Stat. §16B.98, Subd.
 5, whichever is later.
-Per 2022 Minn.
+Per Minn.
 Stat. §16B.98, Subd.
-7, no payments will be made to the Grantee until this grant contract is fully executed. - The Grantee must not begin work under this grant contract until this contract is fully executed and the Grantee has been notified by the State's Authorized Representative to begin the work. - 1.2 Expiration date: August 31, 2025, or when all obligations have been satisfactorily fulfilled, whichever occurs first. - 1.3 Survival of Terms: The following clauses survive the expiration or cancellation of this grant contract: Liability; State Audits; Government Data Practices and Intellectual Property; Publicity and Endorsement; Governing Law, Jurisdiction, and Venue; and Data Disclosure.
+7, no payments will be made to the Grantee until this grant contract agreement is fully executed. - The Grantee must not begin work under this grant contract agreement until this contract is fully executed and the Grantee has been notified by the State's Authorized Representative to begin the work. - 1.2 Expiration date: August 31, 2025, or until all obligations have been satisfactorily fulfilled, whichever occurs first. - 1.3 Survival of Terms: The following clauses survive the expiration or cancellation of this grant contract agreement: Liability; State Audits; Government Data Practices and Intellectual Property; Publicity and Endorsement; Governing Law, Jurisdiction, and Venue; and Data Disclosure.
 Any other contract term that states it shall survive, shall survive.